DUC2026-PGA-BuildSoft-Technology/Inventory_bot/README.md

 # System Workflow

-1. User sends command to Telegram Bot.
+1. User sends a command or message to the Telegram Bot.
-2. Bot validates input.
+2. Bot validates the received input.
-3. Express receives request.
+3. Express.js receives the request.
-4. Business logic processes request.
+4. Business logic processes the request.
-5. PostgreSQL stores data.
+5. PostgreSQL stores or retrieves data.
-6. Cloudinary stores images.
+6. Bot formats the response.
-7. Dashboard displays updated information.
+7. User receives the updated inventory information.

 [⬆ Back to Top](#top)